 The following table illustrates the summarised financial information of the associates that are material to the Group.
-The information disclosed reflects the amounts presented in the financial statements of the relevant associates and not the Group's share of those amounts.
+The information disclosed reflects the amounts presented in the consolidated financial statements of the relevant associates and not the Group's share of those amounts.

 The Group management has determined that it exerts significant influence over the investee through both its collective voting rights and its nominated directors' active participation on AREC's BOD.
-As a result, the Group has accounted for interest in AREC i.e. 9.8% for the year ended 31 December 2022 (31 December 2021: 15.1%) as an investment in associate using the equity method of accounting in accordance with IAS 28: Investments in Associates and Joint Ventures.
-The Group's equity interest in AREC, for the year ended 31 December 2022, decreased to 9.8%, being a net decrease resulting from disposal of shares with a carrying value of KD 1,265,888 for a consideration of KD 1,561,659 for a profit of KD 295,771 (Note 8).
+As a result, the Group has accounted for interest in AREC i.e. 9.8 % for the year ended 31 December 2023 (2022: 9.8%) as an investment in associate using the equity method of accounting in accordance with IAS 28: Investments in Associates and Joint Ventures.